alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 cf update-service my-pg-service -c '{"enable_extensions": ["pg_stat_statements"], "reboot": true}'
 ```

 Rebooting a service instance will cause some service downtime.
+The length of this outage depends on your service instance’s complexity and configuration.

 You should schedule this downtime to minimise service disruption.
 Refer to the [documentation on rebooting a service instance](https://docs.cloud.service.gov.uk/deploying_services/postgresql/#reboot-a-postgresql-service-instance) for more information.

 #### Disable an optional extension in an existing service instance